-(7) Amounts in the Nurse Education and Research Fund are to be applied only towards nurse education or research.

-(8) For the purpose of this section, expenses incurred for nurse education or research include expenses of and incidental to the administration of the provisions of this Act that relate to the functions of the Council mentioned in section 7(a), (c) to (e), (h) and (k).
+- (7) Amounts in the Nurse Education and Research Fund are to be applied only towards nurse education or research. - (8) For the purpose of this section, expenses incurred for nurse education or research include expenses of and incidental to the administration of the provisions of this Act that relate to the functions of the council mentioned in section 7(a), (c) to (e), (h) and (k).

-Executive officer to present statement of prospective expenditure

-19. Before the start of each financial year, the executive officer must present to the Council a statement of the expenditure expected to be incurred in respect of the respective functions of the Council during the financial year.
+Executive officer to present statement of prospective expenditure present to the council a statement of the expenditure expected to be incurred in respect of the respective functions of the council during the financial year.